 - 9. Plug again the electronic module, which you have removed before. - 10.
-Wire your module. - ⇒ Now you can bring your system back into operation.
+Wire your module. - $\Rightarrow$ Now you can bring your system back into operation.

+- Exchange of a module group

-- 1. Power-off your system. - 2.
-Remove if exists the wiring of the module group.
+- 1. Power-off your system.

+- 2. Remove if exists the wiring of the module group.